Planning-nl/vugel-docs/docs/README.md

 Vugel is based on the [tree2d](https://github.com/Planning-nl/tree2d) library, which is a high-performance WebGL UI library.
 Tree2d itself depends on [flexbox.js](https://github.com/Planning-nl/flexbox.js) library, which allows you to use flexbox in WebGL.

+Vugel does not (directly) allow WebGL based 3d graphics.
+However, it does support custom shaders.

 ## Getting started
 To get started, first install the Vugel package from NPM:
 ``` bash
 yarn add vugel
 # OR npm install vugel
 ```
-Make sure the `vue` package is installed!
+Vugel has a peer dependency on vue3.
+Make sure that the `vue` (version 3) package is installed!

 A repository containing several examples can be found on [https://vugel-example.planning.nl](https://vugel-example.planning.nl).